 In Table 4.9, recidivism rates were examined by characteristics of the most serious adjudicated offense.
 Juveniles with a felony offense had lower recidivism rates than juveniles with a misdemeanor offense for all three groups.
 Overall, juveniles adjudicated of a Minor or Serious offense had higher recidivism rates than juveniles adjudicated of a Violent offense.
 The Level 2 probation and Level 3 commitment groups also followed this pattern.
 However, there were no differences by offense classification for juveniles in the Level 1 probation group.
-Juveniles' average risk scores by offense classification provide insight into these findings.
-Juveniles in the Level 1 probation group had an average risk score of 7 for both offense classifications (i.e., Serious and Minor) - hence, similar recidivism rates.
-The Level 3 commitment group had an average risk score of 15 points for those juveniles adjudicated of a Violent offense and 18 points for those juveniles with a Serious offense.
+The juveniles' average risk scores by offense classification provide insight into these findings.
+Juveniles in the Level 1 probation group had an average risk score of 7 for both types of offense classifications - hence, similar recidivism rates.
+The Level 3 commitment group had an average risk score of 15 points for those juveniles adjudicated of a Violent offense and 18 points for those juveniles with a Serious offense, reflecting the higher recidivism rates for the juveniles with a Serious offense.
 Juveniles in the remaining group, Level 2 probation, ranged from a low risk score of 6 for juveniles with a Violent offense to 10 points for a Serious offense to a higher risk score of 14 points for those juveniles with a Minor offense.
 For the Level 2 probation group, the recidivism rates increased as the average risk score associated with the adjudicated offense increased.